 Community Conservation Promoter

-Known as the Land of Many Waters, Guyana with its diverse culture and rich biodiversity is South America’s best kept secret.
+Known as the Land of Many Waters, Guyana has diverse culture and is rich in biodiversity.

-Peace Corps Guyana’s Community Conservation Promoters live and work in villages and towns along the coast, or in rural and remote communities in the hinterlands (interior) of Guyana.
-They work with youth and adults in communities to build their capacity to be better environmental stewards and support the effective management and sustainable use of Guyana’s natural resources.
+At the invitation of the government, Community Conservation Promoters work with community counterparts to promote environmental education and planning.
+Living and working in villages and towns along the coast, or in rural and remote communities in the hinterlands (interior) of Guyana, these Volunteers work with youth and adults to support their efforts to be better environmental stewards and support the effective management and sustainable use of Guyana’s natural resources.

-Community Conservation Promoters will also identify and work with interested community members to co-plan and co-facilitate a wildlife club for youth that will meet after school, on weekends and/or during school breaks.
-The purpose of the club is to build awareness and appreciation of nature and to develop youth leadership skills.
-Finally, they will collaborate with youth and adults to build awareness of local conservation/environmental issues and help develop and implement activities to address them.
+Community Conservation Promoters also work with interested community members to identify priorities and to co-plan and co-facilitate wildlife clubs for youth that typically meet after school, on weekends and/or during school breaks.
+The purpose of these club is to participate and promote awareness and appreciation of nature and to develop youth leadership skills.
+Finally, Volunteers collaborate with youth and adults to identify local conservation opportunities and environmental issues and support the development of plans and activities to address them.

-With the impact COVID-19 has had on the Education sector in Guyana, Community Conservation Promoters will be exposed to a larger number of children whose reading skills may be below the expected grade level.
-These children may have suffered learning loss due to limited access to technology and the internet as well as the consistent supply of learning materials
+With the impact COVID-19 has had on the Education sector in Guyana, Community Conservation Promoters may be exposed to a larger number of children whose learning skills may be below the expected grade level.
+These children may have suffered learning loss due to limited access to technology and to the internet as well as inconsistent supply of learning materials during the pandemic.

 COVID-19 Volunteer Activities